jdsham/hf-ai-agents-course/docs/src/DESIGN.md

     - Should return empty string if no documents found */

+    // Log the beginning of text file loading with the file path LOG_INFO(f"Loading text file: {file_path}")

-    // Create a TextLoader instance with the provided file_path parameter loader ← TextLoader(file_path=file_path)
+    // Create a TextLoader instance with the provided file_path parameter loader = TextLoader(file_path)

-    // Call the load() method on the TextLoader instance to load the text file documents ← loader.load()
+    // Call the load() method on the TextLoader instance to load the text file documents = loader.load()

     // Check if the documents list is not empty
-    IF documents IS EMPTY THEN
+    IF documents THEN
+        // If documents exist, extract the page_content from the first Document in the list text_content = documents[0].page_content
+        // Return the extracted text content as a string RETURN text_content
+    ELSE
         // If no documents are found, return an empty string RETURN ""
     END IF

-    // If documents exist, extract the page_content from the first Document in the list text_content ← documents[0].page_content

-    // Return the extracted text content as a string RETURN text_content

 END FUNCTION
 ```